HaranArbel/Can-I-Travel/README.md

 There are two types of roles on this website - regular users and admin users.

+Regular users are able to watch the list of destnations to which they can travel.

-Admin users are able to add and delete destinations to countries' destination lists.
+Admin are able to do what regular users do, and also add and delete destinations to countries' destination lists.